parthasm/Search-Engine-TF-IDF/README.md

 Search-Engine-TF-IDF
 =============

-TO BE ADDED: TF IDF SEARCH WITH ALL THE DIFFERENT FORMULA WHICH WILL BE LISTED

 Searching a Corpus, using Python.

 The corpora used till now are the Reuters and movie reviews corpora  available with "Natural Language Toolkit"(nltk)